tisannai/como/README.md

-# Building
+# Building and installing

 Como depends on the `plinth` library.
-Como is built with `build.sh` script.
+The man page generation requires `a2x` for conversion.
+Como is built with the `build.sh` script.

+Install is performed with `install.sh`.
+Please, edit the script for setting the installation root directory.

 # Documentation